Ambrosius Francken I: Life

 He clearly established a name for himself as a prolific maker of the many altarpieces that replaced the ones destroyed during the iconoclastic troubles.
 His reputation was such that in 1589 he together with Maerten de Vos was appointed by the Ghent magistrate to value the painting of the Last Judgment by Raphael Coxie.
 Raphael Coxie was involved in a dispute with the Ghent magistrate who he felt was offering a sum that was too low for his masterpiece.
 Ambrosius Francken and Marten de Vos were also chosen as the chief designers of the decorations for the 1594 Joyous Entry into Antwerp of the newly appointed governor of the Southern Netherlands, Archduke Ernest of Austria.

-He married Clara Pickarts and later became the teacher of Hieronymus Francken II, the son of his brother Frans Francken I. He died in Antwerp.
+He was the teacher of Hieronymus Francken II, the son of his brother Frans Francken I, Hans Fonck, Dierick Mosel, Frans Marselaer, in 1605 of his nephew Hieronymys Francken II (Rombouts/Van Lerius 1872/1961).
+He died in Antwerp, probably on 16 October 1618.